 - Combing one's hair is an automatic task.

-- Looking both ways before crossing the street is a task completed without forethought.
+- Looking both ways before crossing the street is a task completed without forethought for most adults.

 - Making a bed is a common task that most can complete without thinking of each step.

 - Taking a shower is able to be completed without considering various steps ahead of time.

 - Eating is executed by adults without forethought of the process.

 - Locking the door to one's house is a step that is done without recall memory.

 - Making a telephone call is a routine task completed without consulting directions.